-Budgeted cost: £6,902
+Budgeted cost: £7,102

 Activity Evidence that supports this approach Challenge number(s) addressed Thrive nurture sessions will be delivered to children requiring targeted support around emotions and mental health and wellbeing.
 There is extensive evidence associate with supporting children's social and emotional development and improving academic outcomes, behaviour and relationships.
 EEF Social and Emotional Learning.
 It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning.
 Developing targeted provision for supporting mental health and welling is one of the eight principles driving the Senior Designated Mental Health Lead's work in schools.
-3, 4 Delivery costs: £1552 + £600 + £1000 = £3152 Jigsaw PSHE programme which includes mindfulness - weekly sessions delivered to all pupils across school.
+3, 4, 6 Delivery costs: £1552 + £600 + £1000 = £3152 Jigsaw PSHE programme which includes mindfulness - weekly sessions delivered to all pupils across school.
 There is extensive evidence associated with supporting children's social and emotional development and improving academic outcomes, behaviour and relationships.
 EEF Social and Emotional Learning 3 Access to online programme = £950 School trips, access to clubs and residential visits.
 Pupils engaged with their peers and having the similar life chance opportunities.
 Engagement in wider opportunities including residential visits in KS2, supports children to experience cultural, educational and outdoor learning activities that deepen understanding of the curriculum.
-There is extensive evidence associated with supporting children's social and emotional development and improving academic outcomes, behaviour and relationships.
-EEF Social and Emotional Learning 3, 4 Ingestre x3 = £900 Pioneer x1 = £200 Additional trips or uniform: £200 Breakfast and end of day clubs as well as milk and fruit are available to all children and funded for those in receipt of FSM.
-Providing disadvantaged and vulnerable children a free and healthy breakfast is known to give them a positive start to the day.
-The wrap around care club ensures that children are in school on time and ready to start their learning.
-EEF National school breakfast programme 3 £1500
+There is extensive evidence associated with supporting children's social and emotional development and improving 3, 4 Ingestre x2 = £900 Pioneer x1 = £600 academic outcomes, behaviour and relationships.
+EEF Social and Emotional Learning Breakfast and end of day clubs as well as milk and fruit are available to all children and funded for those in Providing disadvantaged and vulnerable children a free and healthy breakfast is known to give them a positive start to the day.
+The wrap around care club ensures that children are in school on time and 3, 6 £1,500 receipt of FSM. ready to start their learning.
+EEF National school breakfast programme

-Total budgeted cost: £25,654
+Total budgeted cost: £35,723